Cars & Bad Credit

-Your credit score provides a numerical snapshot of your financial health, based on your reported credit history.
-It provides lenders with a simple measurement of the risk involved in loaning you money.
+In Canada, your credit score provides a numerical snapshot of your financial health, based on your reported credit history.
+When buying a car, it provides lenders with a simple measurement of the risk involved in loaning you money.

 The major Canadian credit reporting agencies use a scale from 300 to 862.
 The higher your score, the lower the risk to a lender.
 Some lenders will automatically approve a car loan if your score is above a certain number.
 If it’s below that number, they put more weight on the other factors, such as your debt service ratio.
 Your Credit Score can also influence the interest rate of your loan.